ekbann/chromebook-basilisk2-sdl2/README.md

 You can change the screen resolution by editing the .basilisk_ii_prefs and change the "screen" parameter.
 For some serious work, you can try the following for maximum resolution:

     screen dga/0/0
-    displaycolordepth 16
+    displaycolordepth 32

-Then go to Mac OS 7.6.1 Control Panel and under Monitors, select "Thousands" of colors.
+Then go to Mac OS 7.6.1 Control Panel and under Monitors, select "Millions" of colors.

 There is a folder called "keyboard" that has the default raw keycodes used by Basilisk II.
 Basically it converts the host OS scancodes into the emulated Basilisk II keycodes.
 This allows the ALT and WINDOWS keys to be assigned the COMMAND and OPTION keys respectively.
 There are many keycode sets depending on which video driver is being used, e.g. X11, Quartz, Linux framebuffer, Cocoa, or Windows.
 This is especially needed when using non-QWERTY keyboard layouts.